 - Allow desktop sharing in remote machines (enable remote machines to permit remote connections).

-- Setup SSH services on the remote machines.
+- Install SSH services on the remote machines.

-How to Install Remmina Desktop Sharing Tool in Linux
+How to Install Remmina Desktop Sharing Tool on Linux

 ------------ On Fedora 22+ ------------ $ sudo dnf copr enable hubbitus/remmina-next $ sudo dnf upgrade --refresh 'remmina*' 'freerdp*'